svitlasvitla777/AWS-reStart-Journey/README.md

 ---

-*This README is a living document — updated weekly as I progress through the programme.
+*This README is a living document — updated weekly as I go through the programme.
 Last updated: March 2026*